bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Quick Insert](https://foundryvtt.com/packages/quick-insert) - Quick Insert (control + space) provides a context-aware search/autocomplete tool that can be used in most parts of FoundryVTT.
 Find actors, items, spells etc. and insert them wherever you need them right now - the map, character sheets, roll tables, journals, you name it. - Suggested by LorduFreeman on The Foundry Discord
   - The default short key (control + space) must be changed as it's already in use by Search Anywhere.
 This can be done in the module's settings.
-- [Search Anywhere](https://gitlab.com/riccisi/foundryvtt-search-anywhere) - Press (control + space) to quickly search for any entity by name via a handy auto-complete widget.
 - [Show Drag Distance](https://github.com/wsaunders1014/showdragdistance) - Shows distance you've dragged the token as if you used the Ruler tool.
 - [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud) - Floating HUD, showing common actions for a controllable token.
+- [OneJournal](https://foundryvtt.com/packages/one-journal/) - Provides a unified view for authoring journals

 ## Quality of Life Improvements For GameMasters
 - [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within Foundy VTT into a single distributable file that can be shared.